 a) commence a maximum of two government subsidised courses in a calendar year.
 If you are scheduled to commence at a later date in that calendar year, this course(s) must be counted when assessing eligibility;

 b) undertake a maximum of two government subsidised courses at any one time;

 c) commence a maximum of two government subsidised courses at the same level within the Australian Qualifications Framework (AQF) in their lifetime.

 Fees provided are indicative and are subject to change according to whether an individual applicant undertakes more than one course and / or has approved credit transfers, however, Phillips Institute will not charge more than the listed fees where the standard packaging of a qualification is undertaken.

-* Some courses may require additional resources or materials not included in this cost – information will be provided on request.
+* Placements not organised by us for Education Support students; some courses may require additional resources or materials not included in this cost – information will be provided on request.

 ** Skills First government funding may apply to fully online enrolments where the training is undertaken with a physical presence within Victoria.